 We are pursuing trilaciclib across key growth platforms.
 Trilaciclib provides proactive multi-lineage myeloprotection by transiently arresting hematopoietic stem and progenitor cells ("HSPCs"), helping to protect them from damage caused by cytotoxic therapy thereby minimizing cytopenias across neutrophils, erythrocytes, and platelets.
 These proactive multi-lineage myeloprotection benefits were seen in our three double-blind, placebo-controlled clinical trials in ES-SCLC, where highly myelosuppressive chemotherapy regimens are administered multiple days in a row.
-In addition, these multilineage myeloprotection benefits have been observed in the Phase 2 trial of trilaciclib in combination with the ADC, sacituzumab govitecan-hziy in patients with unresectable locally advanced or metastatic triple-negative breast cancer ("TNBC").
+In addition, these multilineage myeloprotection benefits have been observed in the Phase 2 trial of trilaciclib in combination with the ADC, sacituzumab govitecan-hziy in patients with unresectable locally advanced or metastatic TNBC.
 Preliminary results presented at the European Society for Medical Oncology ("ESMO") Breast Cancer 2023 Annual Congress showed a clinically meaningful on-target effect of trilaciclib to reduce (>50%) the rates of multiple adverse events compared to the previously published sacituzumab govitecan-hziy single agent safety profile from the ASCENT trial, including myelosuppression (neutropenia, anemia) and diarrhea.

-Trilaciclib has the potential to improve survival in combination with leading and emerging treatments, as a result of (1) protecting the immune system from damage caused by cytotoxic therapy, and/or (2) enhancing long term immune surveillance via increased generation of certain memory T cells.
+Trilaciclib has the potential to improve survival in combination with leading and emerging treatments, as a result of (1) protecting the bone marrow and immune system from damage caused by cytotoxic therapy, and/or (2) enhancing long term immune surveillance via increased generation of certain memory T cells.
 This mechanism lends itself to longer term endpoints, such as OS.
-We are exploring this potential survival benefit in a variety of ongoing Phase 2 and Phase 3 clinical trials, including the recently completed Phase 2 trial in neoadjuvant TNBC designed to validate trilaciclib's immune-based mechanism of action ("MOA"), results of which were recently presented at the 2023 American Society of Clinical Oncology (ASCO) Annual Meeting.
+We are exploring this potential survival benefit in a variety of ongoing Phase 2 and Phase 3 clinical trials, including the recently completed Phase 2 trial in neoadjuvant TNBC designed to validate trilaciclib's immune-based mechanism of action ("MOA"), results of which were recently presented at the 2023 ASCO Annual Meeting.
 These findings highlighted the potential for trilaciclib to enhance long term immune surveillance by increasing T cell function and generation of certain memory T cells and demonstrate gene expression profiles that may be associated with improved clinical outcome.

-We currently have three ongoing clinical trials: a pivotal Phase 3 trial in 1L mTNBC (PRESERVE 2), a Phase 2 trial in combination with an ADC in 2L/3L mTNBC, and a Phase 2 trial in 1L bladder cancer with chemotherapy induction and a checkpoint inhibitor maintenance.
+We currently have two ongoing clinical trials: a pivotal Phase 3 trial in 1L mTNBC (PRESERVE 2) and a Phase 2 trial in combination with an ADC in 2L/3L mTNBC.
 These studies will evaluate trilaciclib's benefits of proactive multi-lineage myeloprotection and survival in combination with leading and emerging treatments and inform the design of future additional pivotal studies.
 We have also conducted significant preclinical work to assess the additive/synergistic potential of trilaciclib with a variety of novel and emerging therapeutic agents to identify synergies to evaluate in future clinical trials.
 Our overall development approach includes monitoring and anticipating the evolving future standards of care across tumor types in order to design or support studies that generate important data for trilaciclib across relevant future treatment settings and maximize future usage.